Geico quietly takes down ad referencing Civil War massacre of black soldiers

 “When I originally wrote the spot a couple years ago, it was focused on the pure joy of kids (*cough* or adults) and their pillow forts,” Burke told The Post via email.
 “Had we known about the historical event you’re referencing, we would have tweaked the spot to not include it.”

 O’Connor said he sent a handful of emails to Geico’s marketing team and the radio station to complain without receiving a response.
 When he heard the ad again on Monday morning, he reached out to The Post.
-To continue running the commercial in these times “shows their tone deafness to the issues at hand,” he wrote in an email to The Post.
+To continue running the commercial in these times “shows their tone deafness to the issues at hand,” he wrote.
 “SHAME ON THEM.”

 He said it was particularly troubling to hear the ad right after a radio host talked about the Black Lives Matter movement and the wave of protests sparked by the death of George Floyd, a black man who died in police custody in Minneapolis.
 The May 25 incident ushered a national reckoning about race, equality and police brutality, and heightened pressure on corporations to take a hard look at such issues as institutionalized bias and cultural sensitivity in everything from their brand logos to their hiring and promotion practices.

 It also comes amid heightened scrutiny of Confederate symbols.
-Forrest is one of the most controversial figures of the era because of his roles at Fort Pillow and with the KKK, which used violence and intimidation to subvert Reconstruction policies and newly freed slaves.
-In 2018, a high-ranking Department of Veterans Affairs was forced to remove a painting of Forrest from his office.
+Forrest is particularly controversial because of his roles at Fort Pillow and with the KKK, which used violence and intimidation to subvert Reconstruction policies and newly freed slaves.
+In 2018, a high-ranking official at the Department of Veterans Affairs was forced to remove a painting of Forrest from his office.

 As the public reckons with street names, schools and buildings, brands are running into similar issues as many professionals in marketing and advertising don’t recognize the historical contexts behind names and images, said Judy Davis, an Eastern Michigan University professor who studies racism and historical research in marketing.

 “In the past, the development of this type of imagery and naming was intentional — it was intended to foster and maintain cultural superiority,” Davis said in an email.
-“But today, however, a lot of brand names and symbols are based on ignorance of what these names and cultural symbols mean to African-Americans and other people of color.
+“But today, however, a lot of brand names and symbols are based on ignorance of what these names and cultural symbols mean to African Americans and other people of color.
 This lack of knowledge is problematic.”

-Fort Pillow’s history isn’t a forgotten one, especially among Civil War historians like O’Connor, who’s written four books about the lives of Black soldiers, and Robert Ford, who relives that history as a reenactor.
+Fort Pillow’s history isn’t a forgotten one, especially among Civil War historians like O’Connor, who’s written four books about the lives of black soldiers, and Robert Ford, who relives that history as a reenactor.

 Ford, who is also the president of the Civil War Round Table in Baltimore, said he was “appalled” by the Geico ad.
 “Remember Fort Pillow” was a battle cry for black soldiers for the rest of the war, he said.